ruany/memtester-preset/README.md

 Compiling LLVM with Clang is another great stress test (but it won't tell you which core segfaulted if the CPU is unstable).

 * If y-cruncher N32 or HNT tests fail consistently within ~5 seconds each time, you definitely have memory instability.
-If it takes longer to fail, and specific cores fail more frequently than others, you probably have memory controller (FCLK) instability.
+If it takes longer to fail (60-120 seconds), and specific cores fail more frequently than others, you probably have memory controller (FCLK) instability.